Is your budget failing and you’re stuck wondering what you’re doing wrong? Do you know some of the common reasons why your budget is failing?

 9. YOU ARE STILL USING A BUDGET YOU CREATED YEARS AGO

 Is your budget ancient?
-If you created a budget years (or even just months) ago and haven’t adjusted it since, it’s time to do a budget makeover.
+If you created your budget years (or even just months) ago and haven’t adjusted it since, it’s time to do a budget makeover.

 If you have a variable income each month, your budget is going to have to change each and every month to match your income.

 If you are on a salary that doesn’t change from month to month, you will still want to update your budget every once in a while.

 Even if your income doesn’t change every month, it’s important to remember that expenses do change time to time and you want to keep your budget as up to date as possible for the best results.

 10. THE PERCENTAGES OF YOUR MONTHLY INCOME THAT YOU SPEND ON EACH CATEGORY AREN’T WORKING FOR YOU

 If you have created your budget off the guidelines found in this budget template, but are still finding that your monthly budget isn’t working for you, you may have to reassess how much you are spending in each category each month and change it around for your needs.